 The purpose of this exception is to allow Board members to attend organized, planned events and engage with the members of organizations by speaking or answering questions, participating in panel discussions or otherwise formally discussing matters in their official capacity.
 This exception to the gift definition does not authorize private meals where the participants engage in discussion.

-Food or beverage, consumed at a reception, meal, or meeting IF held by an organization and IF the Board member is representing the College.
+Food or beverage, consumed at a reception, meal, or meeting if held by an organization while the Board member is representing the College.
 Again, this exception does not authorize private meals where the participants engage in discussion.
 “Reception” means a social gathering.
 Receptions are often held for the purpose of extending a ceremonial or formal welcome and may include private or public meetings during which guests are honored or welcomed.
 Food and beverages are often provided, but not as a plated, sit-down meal.

 Food or beverage consumed by Board member acting in an official capacity in the course of financial transactions between the public body and another entity described in ORS 244.020(6)(b)(I)(i).